liferay/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/01-creating-an-upgrade-process-for-your-application.markdown

     }

-The following steps explain how to create a Bundle Activator, like the one above.
+The following steps explain how to create a Bundle Activator, like the example above.

 1. Create a class that implements the interface `org.osgi.framework.BundleActivator`.

-3. Add a `ServiceTracker` field:
+3. Add a service tracker field:

     `private ServiceTracker<Object, Object> _serviceTracker;`